-Thank you for purchasing the Belkin N+ Wireless Router (the Router).
+Thank you for purchasing the Belkin G+ MIMO Wireless Router (the Router).
 Following are two short sections-the first discusses the benefits of home networking, and the other outlines best practices that maximize your wireless home network range and performance.
-Please be sure to read through this User Manual completely, and pay special attention to the section entitled "Placement of your Wireless Networking Hardware for Optimal Performance" on the next page.
+Please be sure to read through this User Manual completely, and pay special attention to the section entitled "Placement of your G+ MIMO Wireless Router" on the next page.
 By following our simple setup instructions you will be able to use your Belkin Home Network to:

-- Share one high-speed Internet connection with all the computers in your home - Share a USB storage device (not included) within your network - Share documents, music, video, and digital pictures - Store, retrieve, and copy files from one computer to another - Simultaneously play games online, check Internet email, and chat
+- Share one high-speed Internet connection with all the computers in your home - Share resources, such as files and hard drives among all the connected computers in your home

+- Share a single printer with the entire family - Share documents, music, video, and digital pictures - Store, retrieve, and copy files from one computer to another - Simultaneously play games online, check Internet email, and chat